Retail Waste Management 🛒 – Tips For Waste And Recycling For Shops

 What about the good news?

-Okay, so if those retail waste statistics are the bad news, there is also good news.
+Okay, so if those retail waste statistics are bad news, there is also good news.
 And, that is that retail management waste industry solutions have advanced a lot in recent years.
 Most retail shops or shopping centres can recycle a very large amount (and in some cases all) of their waste!

 The NSW EPA has produced a useful fact sheet on retail waste management.
 You can find the document here.

-The downloadable PDF document covers lots of great retail waste statistics from an Australian perspective and also lots of ways to boost recycling in a retail store and reducing waste in retail store operations.
+The downloadable PDF document covers lots of great retail waste statistics from an Australian perspective and also lots of ways to boost recycling in a retail store and reduce waste in retail store operations.

 Key points from the document include:

 “Each year a typical retail store generates 7.5m3 of waste per employee and up to 1.7m3 of waste for every 1m2 of floor space.

 “Retailers in NSW could collectively recycle an extra 31,665 tonnes of plastic and 35,937 tonnes of paper each year.
 This would fill 2.3 million shopping trolleys with plastic and 1.5 million shopping trolleys with paper each year.